brentd09/Documents/RegEx/RegularExpressions_Explained.md

 <BR>

 # RegEx Syntax
+Each character in the RegEx pattern (string) matches one character unless it has a quantifier after it, quantifiers can be very specific or very general.
+RegEx patterns can match any where in a givien string of characters, without anchors in the RegEx string the match coul be at the start, at the end or even in the middle of the matching string.

 ## Basic topics

 ### Anchors — ^ and $
+These do not match any data, they are in fact to dictate where the match should be found

 |RegEx|Explanation|
 |---|---|
 |^first       | matches any string that starts with, "first" |